 It’s no secret that around the world, we’re in a period of rapid growth when it comes to AR and VR.
 But as most of us know, it’s not really all that new.
 Walk into a shopping centre 15 years ago and you could see hundreds of people lined up to try out the latest in vomit inducing VR.
 Then AR began to permeate the tech world 3 – 5 years ago as smartphones became faster and were able to handle visual tracking with some fidelity.
 Fun as they were though, these experiences were pretty lame and gimmicky.

-Now in late 2016, spend 2 minutes searching and you find both VR and AR popping up in all sorts of places.
+Now in mid 2018, spend 2 minutes searching and you find both VR and AR popping up in all sorts of places.
 They’re the tools of the future for pretty much every industry you can think of.
 Without prejudice between AR or VR, uses span medicine & health, corporate training, entertainment, home improvement, transport, tourism, retail, government, finance, education… the list goes on.

 The challenge is in making things… well… useful.